timvieira/blog/content/backprop-and-chainrule.md

 \quad\quad\small+ \cos(\exp(x) + \exp(x)^2) (\exp(x) + 2 \exp(x) \exp(x)).
 $$

-However, this expression leaves something to be desired because it has lot of repeated evaluations of the same function.
+However, this expression leaves something to be desired because it has a lot of repeated evaluations of the same function.
 This is clearly bad, if we want to turn it into source code.
 -->

-If we were writing *a program* (e.g., in Python) to compute $f$, we'd definitely take advantage of the fact that it has a lot of repeated evaluations for efficiency.
+If we were writing *a program* (e.g., in Python) to compute $f$, we'd take advantage of the fact that it has a lot of repeated evaluations for efficiency.

 ```python
 def f(x):